MarcoHengstenberg/forthehorde/README.md

 5. Finally the minified `projectname.suffix.min.css` files are created inside the `css` directory

 The good thing here comes with the _watch-task_ making every saved change into a working development file and a minified production version of it.

+In case you were to prefer [Sass](https://github.com/gruntjs/grunt-contrib-sass) or postCSS or [Stylus](https://github.com/gruntjs/grunt-contrib-stylus), then go ahead and kill anything LESS-related and create your own setup with one of the other preprocessors/postprocessors.

 ### .csslintrc